chevyboys/chironbot/README.md

 `builder`: A Discord Slash Command Builder with at least the name and description `enabled`: (boolean) weather or not the command should be processed or registered (disabling it will unregister it with discord)
-`category`: (string) the command category, for your use `permissions`: (Function) a function that receives an interaction, and returns true if the interaction has permission to be executed, or flase if not.
+`category`: (string) the command category, for your use `guildId`: (Snowflake) the id of the guild to register this to.
+The command will be global if this is left out `permissions`: (Function) a function that receives an interaction, and returns true if the interaction has permission to be executed, or flase if not.
 `process`: (Function) a function that takes in an interaction.